RasaHQ/rasa/docs/api/lock-stores.rst

     This is the recommended lock store for running a replicated set of Rasa servers.

 :Configuration:
-    To set up Rasa Core with Redis the following steps are required:
+    To set up Rasa with Redis the following steps are required:

     1. Start your Redis instance
-    2. Add required configuration to your `endpoints.yml`
+    2. Add required configuration to your ``endpoints.yml``

         .. code-block:: yaml